-Although we do not believe we were a PFIC for our taxable year ended December 31, 2016, and do not currently expect to be a PFIC for our current taxable year or future taxable years, we cannot provide any assurances regarding our PFIC status for any past, current or future taxable years.
-The determination of whether we are a PFIC is a fact- intensive determination made on an annual basis applying principles and methodologies which in some circumstances are unclear and subject to varying interpretation.
+We believe that we were a PFIC for our taxable year ended December 31, 2016, but cannot provide any assurances regarding our PFIC status for any past, current or future taxable years.
+The determination of whether we are a PFIC is a fact-intensive determination made on an annual basis applying principles and methodologies which in some circumstances are unclear and subject to varying interpretation.
 In particular, the characterization of our assets as active or passive may depend in part on our current and intended future business plans, which are subject to change.
 In addition, for our current and future taxable years, the total value of our assets for PFIC testing purposes may be determined in part by reference to the market price of our ordinary shares or ADSs from time to time, which may fluctuate considerably.
 Under the income test, our status as a PFIC depends on the composition of our income which will depend on the transactions we enter into in the future and our corporate structure.
 The composition of our income and assets is also affected by how, and how quickly, we spend the cash we raise in any offering.